The Best of Harry Harrison: Plot summary

-The Best of Harry Harrison is a novel in which a curated anthology spans nearly two decades of Harrison's career, offering readers a cross-section of his short fiction.
+The Best of Harry Harrison is a curated collection spanning nearly two decades of Harrison's career, offering readers a cross-section of his short fiction.
 The collection includes fantasy, science fiction, and genre-defying tales, each prefaced with personal commentary from Harrison himself.
 These introductions provide insight into the stories' origins, thematic intentions, and private jokes.
 The book opens with "The Streets of Ashekelon," a piece that faced initial censorship, setting the stage for Harrison's narrative style.
 While humor is present—most notably in "Captain Honario Harpplayer, R.N."—the collection leans more into Harrison's capacity to critique violence and social complacency, as seen in stories like "I Always Do What Teddy Says" and "A Criminal Act."